arthurl/helios4-nix/readme.md

 sgdisk --largest-new 0 /dev/sda
 # This is the bootable attribute
 sgdisk --attributes 2:set:2 /dev/sda

+# Don't forget to resize the btrfs partition to fill the space
+btrfs filesystem resize $devid:max /mnt
 ```

+## Booting to the new system

 U-Boot's preference is to boot from the SD card, so to prevent this (hence
 getting it to boot from the HDD) we should move `extlinux.conf` on the SD